If you're lucky enough to be heading to Quebec City and you're considering the classic Chateau Frontenac, check out these tips before you book!

 Chateau Frontenac's Location

-Quebec City itself is a phenomenal tourist destination - with the Old Town covering a stunning bluff over the St. Lawerence River, you'll find plenty to do, walking the streets and visiting the shops and restaurants throughout the city, in both the Upper and Lower portions of the town (both of which are part of the historic Old/Vieux Quebec).
+Quebec City itself really is a phenomenal tourist destination.
+It's a taste of Europe, without having to cross the ocean.
+With the Old Town covering a stunning bluff over the St. Lawerence River, you'll find plenty to do, walking the streets and visiting the shops and restaurants throughout the city, in both the Upper and Lower portions of the town (both of which are part of the historic Old/Vieux Quebec).

 A couple restaurants we liked in the city:

 The Chateau itself is in the Upper Town - which is easily accessed by the Funicular (below), if you aren't feeling up to the trek up the "Break Neck Stairs," which connect the Upper and Lower Town.
 But, it's worth taking the stairs down, at least, if you can!
-(We walked up and down the vast majority of the time, aside from a joy ride on the Funicular).
+We walked up and down the vast majority of the time, aside from a joy ride on the Funicular.
+Honestly, the stairs just aren't that bad.

 The Chateau is the highlight of the town - the pinnacle of the bluff, on the Dufferin Terrace (seen below), a sprawling boardwalk, named for Lord Dufferin, the third Governor General of Canada, who persuaded the citizens to save the old city walls and Chateau Frontenac, ultimately leading to Old Quebec becoming a UNESCO World Heritage site.